dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/step-indicator/info.md

 ## Description

-The step indicator (progress indicator) is a visual representation of a users progress through a set of steps or series of actions.
+The step indicator (progress indicator) is a visual representation of a user's progress through a set of steps or series of actions.
 Their purpose is to both guide the user through the process and to help them create a mental model of the amount of time and effort that is required to fulfill the process.

 If the user should be able to navigate back and forth, use the `mode="loose"` property.
 More about the modes further down.